Privacy Policy

 Local on-device crash diagnostics: kept only in app-private storage until the user deletes them, app storage is cleared, or app cleanup removes old pending reports.

-Raw encrypted crash reports and diagnostics: up to 90 days.
+Raw encrypted crash reports and diagnostics: up to 30 days from receipt.

-Crash triage metadata: up to 180 days.
+Crash triage metadata: up to 30 days from receipt.
 This metadata may include Diagnostic ID, report ID, app version, device model, Android SDK version, and build identifiers needed for private triage and symbolication.

 Email and support requests: for as long as reasonably necessary to respond, follow up, and comply with legal obligations.